anaikarsaad/socket-client-server/README.md

 ## Acknowledgments

-- This project was developed by Harish Kumaravel.
+- This project was developed by Muhammed Saad Anaikar and Harish Kumaravel.
 - Special thanks to Dr. Prashanth C. Ranga.